jboss-developer/jboss-eap-quickstarts/cluster-ha-singleton/README.md

 6. This will deploy `service/target/jboss-as-cluster-ha-singleton-service.jar` to the running instance of the additional server.

-Check whether the application is deployed on each instance.
+7. Check whether the application is deployed on each instance.
 All instances will have a message:

         INFO  [org.jboss.as.clustering.singleton] (SingletonService lifecycle - 1) JBAS010342: nodeOne/cluster elected as the singleton provider of the jboss.quickstart.ejb.ha.singleton service
         Only nodeOne (or even one instance) will have a message:
         INFO  [org.jboss.as.clustering.singleton] (SingletonService lifecycle - 1) JBAS010340: This node will now operate as the singleton provider of the jboss.quickstart.ejb.ha.singleton service

-The timer on the started node will log a message every 10sec.
+8. The timer on the started node will log a message every 10sec.

 Check the timer
 ---------------------

 1. Open a command line and navigate to the root directory of this quickstart.
-2. Type this command to start the client
+2. Type the following command to start the client:

         cd client
         mvn exec:exec

-3. check the output
-		The request to the EJB is running four times and every time it should answer
+3. Check the output.
+The request to the EJB is running four times and every time it should respond:

         # The timer service is active on node with name = NodeOne
-		If you look into the servers logfiles you will see that each node will process requests
+  If you look in the server log files, you will see that each node will process requests
-4. Stop the server nodeOne
+4. Stop the server `nodeOne`.
+If you look into the server `nodeTwo` log file, you will see the message:

-		If you look into the server nodeTwo logfile you will see the message "JBAS010342: nodeTwo/cluster elected as the singleton provider of ..." that shows that the singleton service was started here The timer will be started here and log a message every 10sec.
+        JBAS010342: nodeTwo/cluster elected as the singleton provider of ..."
+  This shows that the singleton service was started.
+The timer will be started here and log a message every 10 seconds.
-5. repeat step 2
-    The request is running four times and the message is
+5. Repeat step 2.
+The request is running four times and the message is:

         # The timer service is active on node with name = NodeTwo
-		If you look into the server#2 logfile you will see that it process all four requests.
+  If you look into the server #2 log file you will see that it process all four requests.

 Undeploy the Archive